 “Yeah, as if,” Jason responds.
 “Who would want to save a prince if he’s that dumb?
 Then you get a dumb king.”

 They had only made it to the second dungeon when the phone rang in the kitchen.
 The kids were too far away to hear the conversation, but shortly afterward, their mom calls them.

 “C’mon Mom,” Jenny yells.
 “We just started.”

 “She said Jen-ni-fer.
 Not good,” Jason whispers.

 “Fine.
-Pause it,” Jenny orders, before running out of the basement with her brother right behind her.
+Pause it,” Jenny orders.
+She runs up the basement stairs with her brother right behind her.

 “Who was on the phone?”
-Jason asks as soon as he’s in the same room as mom.
+Jason asks as soon as he’s in the same room as their mom, Hillary Greenwood.

-“Mrs. Johnson,” their mother Hillary responds.
-“She says I need to look at your school photos.
-Right away.
-Can I see ’em?”
+“Mrs. Johnson,” Hillary replies.
+“She says I need to look at your school photos, right away.
+Can I see them?”

-Jason finds his backpack and pulls them out carelessly, bending the envelope.
+Jason finds his backpack and pulls the envelope out carelessly, bending it.